mailslurp/mailslurp-client/README.md

 ```

 ### Access controllers
-A MailSlurp instance has properties for access all the API endpoints as controllers.
-See these for futher inbox operations.
+A [MailSlurp instance](https://www.mailslurp.com/docs/js/docs/classes/mailslurp/) has properties for access all the API endpoints as controllers.
+See these for further inbox operations.
 ```javascript
 describe("inbox pagination", () => {
   /**